stitchdata/docs/_replication/loading/understanding-loading-behavior.md

       - title: "Historical loading"
         anchor: "historical-conditions"
         content: |
-          Historical loading is used when the destination only supports or is configured to use Historical loading.
+          Historical loading is only used when the destination is configured to use Historical loading.

   - title: "Examples"
     anchor: "examples"